pawurb/node-postgres-wiki/Client.md

 ### pauseDrain / resumeDrain <a name="pauseDrain"></a>

-Pair of methods used to pause and resume __Client__ from raising it's `drain` event when it's query queue is emptied.
+Pair of methods used to pause and resume __Client__ from raising its `drain` event when its query queue is emptied.
 The `drain` event signifies the __Client__ has no more pending queries and can safely be returned back to a client pool.
 Normally, `drain` will be emitted   These methods come in handy for doing async work between queries or within a transaction and disabling the __Client__ from alerting anyone it has gone idle.

 #### example
 ```javascript